atlassian-api/atlassian-python-api/docs/index.rst

         cookies=cookie_dict)

 Or using Personal Access Token
-Note: this method is valid for Jira Data center / server editions only!
+Note: this method is valid for Jira and Confluence (<7.9) Data center / server editions only!
 For Jira cloud, see below.

 First, create your access token (check https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html for details)
 Then, just provide the token to the constructor: